Hoyasumii/bee-movie/README.md

 Bears kill bees!

-How'd you like his he
+How'd you like his hea